philipturner/swift-opencl/README.md

 }
 ```

-Because SwiftOpenCL dynamically loads OpenCL symbols at runtime, it can import OpenCL on macOS without depending on the Objective-C framework.
+SwiftOpenCL dynamically loads OpenCL symbols at runtime like [PythonKit](https://github.com/pvieito/PythonKit), so it can import OpenCL on macOS without depending on the Objective-C framework.
 This means SwiftOpenCL's Swift module can be named `OpenCL`.
 If you use SwiftOpenCL, ensure the system framework named `OpenCL` is not in your dependency chain.

 `CLError` produces a name collision with Apple’s CoreLocation framework.
 You can work around it by stating `CoreLocation.CLError` and `OpenCL.CLError` explicitly.